h5bp/server-configs-apache/README.md

 Some configurations won't have any effect if the appropriate modules aren't enabled.
-So, in order for everything to work as intended, you need to ensure the you have the following Apache modules enabled:
+So, in order for everything to work as intended, you need to ensure you have the following Apache modules enabled:

 * [`mod_autoindex.c` (autoindex_module)](https://httpd.apache.org/docs/current/mod/mod_autoindex.html)